Mastering App Store Optimization for Maximum Visibility

 Your app’s icon should be engaging, eye-catching, and not too similar to other apps.

 Of course, that’s easier said than done, which is why it is worth the investment to bring in an experienced designer to develop a few icon options.
 Try to choose the one that is most visually appealing and most representative of what the app actually does.
+If you build apps through our MobiLoud platform we'll create a great app icon for you!

 Remember, if app store visitors are drawn to your app icon while browsing, they’ll take a look and may decide to download it.
 Make sure you’re staying on the safer side in regards to explicit content, and that you don't copy any another app's icon too similarly.